japanninja74/OS_emness_sha256/README.md

 Hint: Try to modify the read or write function of the driver in order to make wrong data.

+## The Driver
+Not only in general purpose systems but especially in embedded systems, it's fundamental to encapsulate the knowledge of hardware as mush as possible, providing a simple and uniform interface to be used at higher levels of abstraction.
+In Linux, this is achieved by virtualizing most of the resources as files, which allows applications to manipulate them with the same set of system calls available for normal files: `open()`, `read()`, `write()`, `close()`, etc.

+This framework relies on the Virtual File System (VFS), which abstracts the underlying file system implementation providing the low-level functions used internally by file system calls and run in kernel space, being Linux based on a monolithic kernel.
+This latter mechanism is crucial to handle peripherals: the knowledge about how the peripheral works is hidden in the device driver, a C module that provides an implementation for those low-level functions supported by the VFS.
+As a consequence, once the device has been made available as a special file in the `/dev` directory of the root file system, when executing a file system call, the VFS appropriately binds those functions to their implementation in the driver.

+Linux recognizes three classes of devices:

+* character devices, accessed as stream of sequential words as in a conventional files.
+This is the case of our crypto core

+* block devices, accessed only as multiples of a byte-block

+* network interfaces, in charge of sending and receiving data packets through the subsystem of the kernel

+The devices are identified with numbers internally split into:

+* major number, which indicates the family of the device

+* minor number, which allows differentiating among multiple instances of a major device type

+and the problem of assigning these numbers can be solved either statically or dynamically.

+The device file, also called device nodes, are the entry point for applications to communicate with kernel space and hardware peripherals.
+Device nodes can be created manually as it was done in the past, but recent kernel versions provide an API to perform it automatically.
+This requires the device to be registered in a class, seen as a directory inside `/sys`.

+### The Platform Device API
+Peripherals connected to buses like PCI and USB can tell the system what they are as well as what resources they exhibit and where to find them, because of the enumeration support built in the protocol.
+For plenty of devices, such as SoC sub-modules, this is not available and the Platform Device is the kernel mechanism for dealing with non-discoverability.

+A platform device is represented in code by a `struct platform_device` and is meant to be connected to a software abstraction that behaves like a statically enumerated bus, the platform bus.
+The driver of a platform device must declare itself as such by registering with the platform bus and is represented by a `struct platform driver`:

+        static struct platform_driver sha256_driver = {
+          .driver = {
+            .name = DRIVER_NAME,
+            .owner = THIS_MODULE,
+            .of_match_table     = sha256_of_match,
+          },
+          .probe                = sha256Probe,
+          .remove               = sha256Remove,
+        };

+Once the platform device has registered itself:

+        static int __init sha256Init(void) {

+          ...

+          /* register the driver */
+          if ((rc = platform_driver_register(&sha256_driver)) < 0) {
+            PR_ALERT("failed platform driver registration");

+            return rc;
+          }

+          ...

+        }

+The platform bus code performs the binding based on the `.driver` member: if a compatible platform device gets discovered, the platform driver function `probe()` is invoked and receives as argument the representation of the device:

+        struct platform_device {
+            const char *name;
+            int	id;
+            bool id_auto;
+            struct device dev;
+            u64 platform_dma_mask;
+            struct device_dma_parameters dma_parms;
+            u32	num_resources;
+            struct resource	*resource;

+            const struct platform_device_id	*id_entry;
+            /*
+             * Driver name to force a match.
+Do not set directly, because core
+             * frees it.
+Use driver_set_override() to set or clear it.
+             */
+            const char *driver_override;

+            /* MFD cell pointer */
+            struct mfd_cell *mfd_cell;

+            /* arch specific additions */
+            struct pdev_archdata	archdata;
+        };

+As a result, the programmer can rely on the `resource` array to learn where the various resources are, most notably: memory mapped segments and interrupt lines.

+### Device Trees
+The Platform Device scheme moves the problem out of programmers' hands and to whoever deals with creating the descriptions for the devices present on the system, the system-specific "board files".
+Therefore, a kernel built around a certain board file lacks the flexibility to boot on any other system.

+The alternative are Device Trees, textual descriptions of a system's hardware configuration passed to the kernel at boot-time to learn about the system is being run on.

+        / {
+            amba_pl: amba_pl {
+                #address-cells = <1>;
+                #size-cells = <1>;
+                compatible = "simple-bus";
+                ranges ;
+                gv_sha256_0: gv_sha256@43c00000 {
+                    clock-names = "s00_axi_aclk";
+                    clocks = <&clkc 15>;
+                    compatible = "xlnx,gv-sha256-1.0";
+                    interrupt-names = "sha256_irq";
+                    interrupt-parent = <&intc>;
+                    interrupts = <0 29 1>;
+                    reg = <0x43c00000 0x10000>;
+                    xlnx,s00-axi-addr-width = <0x7>;
+                    xlnx,s00-axi-data-width = <0x20>;
+                };
+            };
+        };

+In a device tree, platform devices are either direct children of the root or attached to a `simple bus`: when the kernel processes the device tree, the node contains the information that gets abstracted into the `struct platform_device`.

+The platform driver can specify the platform devices it services with a match table:

+    static struct of_device_id sha256_of_match[] = {
+      { .compatible  = "xlnx,gv-sha256-1.0", },
+      { /* end of list */ },
+    };

 ## License

 Code: [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)